 - "Error message: Novell Archive and Version Service is not available.
-Contact your system administrator." on page 39 - "The Restore Archived Versions option is not available on installation of NSS File Version Utility for Linux." on page 39 - "Un-installing NSS File Version Utility on Windows Vista may hang the workstation." on page 39 - "Browse icon is not functional for restoring files using NetStorage in Firefox browser" on page 39
+Contact your system administrator." on page 39 - "Un-installing NSS File Version Utility on Windows Vista may hang the workstation." on page 39 - "Browse icon is not functional for restoring files using NetStorage in Firefox\ browser" on page 39